Luos-io/Documentation/src/pages/high/pyluos.md

 ![Auto-completion](../../_assets/img/pyluos-3.png)

 ### Change a container name
 The name of any container can be changed following this code.
-To list each container and its associated alias, refer to [List available containers of your device](#list-available-containers-of-your-device) section.

 ```python
 device.container_alias.rename("new_name")